sebastiendavid/ui-project-sample/README.md

 The goal of such project is to have a DEV MODE to facilitate the development, to generate the production files (JS & CSS minification), and to test them with the NodeJS server.
 After that, you can put your final static files where you want :)

-The unit tests and integration tests are missing.
-Some [Jasmine](http://pivotal.github.io/jasmine/) and [Karma](http://karma-runner.github.io/) tests must be integrated with Grunt.
+For now, the unit tests and integration tests are missing.
-Maybe some Jasmine tests for source files to test quickly the javascript, and some Karma tests for the production files...

 ###Requirements: